Outcome 1

 $1,500 to $3,500

-Used when clarity is the highest-leverage thing to buy first.
+Used when AI clarity is the highest-leverage thing to buy first.

 How it works

 The process is tight on purpose.
-The goal is clarity, not process theatre.
+The goal is a practical first AI workflow, not process theatre.

 Step 1

-Confirm fit, goals, urgency, and where the cost of delay is showing up.
+Confirm fit, AI goals, urgency, and where the cost of delay or wrong implementation is showing up.

 Step 2

-Short interviews, working artifacts, and workflow review reveal how the work actually runs.
+Short interviews, artifacts, and workflow review reveal how the work actually runs and what AI would need to know.

 Step 3

-We identify the highest-leverage first move and what should wait until later.
+We identify what AI should assist, what humans still own, and what should wait until later.

 Step 4

-You get a clear recommendation, a practical path forward, and less risk in the next decision.
+You get a clear recommendation, a practical path forward, and less risk in the first AI implementation decision.

-Quick answers to help you decide if Flight Plan is the right next step.
+Quick answers to help you decide if AI Flight Plan is the right next step.

 Next step

-One focused Flight Plan can save months of rework and make the next build decision far more reliable.
+One focused AI Flight Plan can save months of rework and make the first AI build decision far more reliable.

 Why first